Teacher Library Card

 Teacher Library Cards are issued for the school year and expire on June 30.
 You can renew your card by providing current acceptable ID along with your Teacher Library Card at any BPL location.
 Your Teacher Library Card account must be in good standing at the time of renewal.

 My card expired; is my account “in good standing”?

 There must be no overdue, billed, or lost items on your Teacher Card to be considered “in good standing.”

 I already have a personal library card; can you change it into a Teacher Library Card?

 Teacher Library Cards have different rules associated with them.
 You cannot use your personal library account as a Teacher Library Card, nor are we able to change cards.
-Teacher Library Cards can only borrow limited material, so it is better to maintain your personal account separately.
+It is better to maintain your personal account separately.

 Can I still apply for a Teacher Library Card if I owe fines on my personal library card?

 Because the accounts are separate, you can still apply for a Teacher Card.
 You must keep your Teacher Card in good standing to continue to use it.

 Borrowing Guidelines for Teacher Library Cards

 What can I borrow with a Teacher Library Card?